 If I ran through the water stations, maybe I could pass a few extra people who were stopping?!
 Not a great thought process…

 One year, our cold Cleveland spring quickly turned into summer.
-A rapid change from a 40 degree month of April into an 80 degree first week of May left me wondering why my CrossFit workouts suddenly were harder than normal and why the Cleveland Half Marathon was one of my worst races in memory.
+A rapid change from a 40 degree month of April into an 80 degree first week of May left me wondering why my workouts suddenly felt harder than normal and why the Cleveland Half Marathon was one of my worst races in memory.
 I PR-ed a 10 mile race a few weeks earlier (in the cold) and was expecting to do that same with my 13.

 After researching probiotics, adrenal fatigue, and a million other things that were more complicated than drinking more water, I finally wised up and decided to calculate my hydration needs per day.